misiektoja/instagram_monitor/docs/quick-start.md

 instagram_monitor <target_insta_user>
 ```

-For stories, reels and detailed follower changes, log in to Instagram in a supported browser then import the session.
+For stories, reels and detailed follower changes, use [Logged-In Mode](configuration.md#logged-in-mode-with-session-login).
+Log in to Instagram in a supported browser then import the session.
 Firefox is the recommended local path:

 ```sh
 instagram_monitor --import-browser-session --browser firefox